Altinn/altinn-studio-docs/content/architecture/application/altinn-apps/_index.md

 ---
 Altinn Apps is the solution where all the developed applications from Altinn Studio are deployed.

-Currently these applications together with applications for routing are the only components that is part of Altinn Apps.
+Apps for a given org is deployed to a Altinn Apps Cluster

 The diagram below shows the different components in Altinn Apps and below you find links to the description of the Application Architecture for the different components/parts of Altinn Apps.